Development: Working with Git & GitHub

 - The starting branch MUST be named

-- The development branch MUST be namend
+main - The development branch MUST be namend

-- A feature branch MUST be named using the prefix
+dev - A feature branch MUST be named using the prefix

-followed by a the feature name.
-Multiple words may only be linked with hyphens (-
+feat/followed by a the feature name.
+Multiple words may only be linked with hyphens (-). - A Bugfix branch MUST be named using the prefix

 Naming version branches

-branch MUST always describes the currently developed version.
+The main branch MUST always describes the currently developed version.

 If a project is only ever going to have one version (for the foreseeable future)

-branch is used synonymous with 1.x
+the main branch is used synonymous with 1.x.

-When a new version of the project is developed, the main
+When a new version of the project is developed, the main branch MUST be

-branch MUST be created, which would then
+renamed to 1.x.
+A new main branch MUST be created, which would then

-correspond to the version 2.x
+correspond to the version 2.x in development.

 The version number for new releases is to be adjusted accordingly.